kalxas/rasdaman/doc/main/04_ql-guide.rst

 along an axis.

-This can be achieved with a shorthand function, ``concat``, which for convenience is implemented as an n-ary operator accepting an unlimited number of arrays.
+This can be achieved with a shorthand function, ``concat``, which for convenience is implemented as an n-ary operator accepting an unlimited number of arrays of the same base type.
 The operator takes the input arrays, lines them up along the concatenation dimension specified in the request, and outputs one result array.
 To this end, each input array is shifted to the appropriate position, with the first array's position remaining unchanged; therefore, it is irrelevant whether array extents, along the concatenation dimension, are disjoint, overlapping, or containing each other.

 The resulting array's dimensionality is equal to the input array dimensionality.

 The resulting array extent is the sum of all extents along the concatenation dimension, and the extent of the input arrays in all other dimensions.

-The resulting array cell type is the largest type covering all input array cell types (type coercion).
+The resulting array cell type is same as the cell types of the input arrays.

 **Constraints**

 All participating arrays must have the same number of dimensions.

 All participating arrays must have identical extents in all dimensions, except that dimension along which concatenation is performed.

-Input array data types must be compatible.
+Input arrays must have the same cell types, i.e. concatenating a char and float arrays is not possible and requires explicit casting to a common type.

 **Syntax**